Tidwell/scrollstoolbox/readme.md

 change env.js to be 'stage' in scrollstoolbox-server and restart server

 To deploy:
-git subtree push --prefix dist origin live ssh to prod & git pull
+git subtree push --prefix dist origin live-new ssh to prod & git pull

 If server needs restart